anniekatz/arch-linux-dotfiles/installer/instructions.md

 	> sudo nvim /etc/default/grub

 	* Edit file to include module "ec_sys.write_support=1" in GRUB_CMDLINE_LINUX_DEFAULT line and add the line GRUB_DISABLE_OS_PROBER=false
+    * There is also a grub file you can copy over in Dotfiles/root/etc/default you can copy over

 	> sudo grub-mkconfig -o /boot/grub/grub.cfg

 22. Generate new initramfs